 Why Become A Football Official?

 Your love of football brought you to this website.
-You need not be an ex-player or coach to become a great official and have a memorable officiating career.
-Working around student athletes at all levels of football is gratifying, plus you will develop life-long friendships with other officials who share your passion for the game.
+You do not need to be an ex-player or coach to become a great official and have a memorable officiating career.
+Working around student-athletes at all levels of football is gratifying, plus you will develop life-long friendships with other officials who share your passion for the game.

 How do I enroll in the training program?